zabokaa/balconygarden/README.md

 ## Acknowledgements

-- This project is based on full-stack course @ Code Institute, especially the Walk-through-project "I Think Therefore I Blog"
+- This project is based on full-stack course @ Code Institute, especially the Walk-through-project Boutique-Ado
 - Images from Pexels or mine